-As one of the first European centres to industrialise, trade and industry have long been a part of the Catalan capital’s makeup.
-Manufacturing continues to play a major role in the economy of Barcelona, even though it was taken over by the tourism industry prior to the outbreak of Covid-19.
-Since then, tourism has taken a backseat, and other industries have grown.
+As one of the first European centres to industrialise, the Catalan capital's makeup has long comprised trade and industry.
+Manufacturing continues to play a major role in the economy of Barcelona, even though it was taken over by the tourism industry prior.

 The job market in Barcelona

-Automobiles and appliance manufacturing are among Barcelona's main industries.
-Banking is also a major sector, and the city’s logistics industry is fairly large too, given its situation as a port city.
+Automobiles, appliance manufacturing, publishing and wine production are among Barcelona's main industries.
+Banking is also a major sector, and the city's logistics industry is fairly large too, given its situation as a port city.

 Barcelona has also become a centre for high-tech industry, with the greatest concentration of businesses found at the Parc Tecnològic del Vallès (Science Park of El Vallès) to the northeast of the wider metropolis.

 Salaries in Barcelona tend to be relatively low, despite the rising cost of living.
-One possible exception is the tourism industry, which has in the past attracted record numbers of tourists.
-While tourism has occupied a large portion of the city's economy, and has also traditionally employed many expats, the coronavirus has put major strain on this industry.
+One possible exception is the tourism industry, which attracts record numbers of tourists and employs many expats.

 Finding a job in Barcelona

-Expats with experience and qualifications in the city’s leading business sectors are more likely to find a job that is able to sustain them, although this is no guarantee.
-Those who are looking for work in Barcelona should try their best to find a position prior to their arrival, but those who do arrive without a contract are sometimes able to fall back on jobs such as teaching English or working in one of the city’s many call centres.
+Expats with experience and qualifications in the city's leading business sectors are more likely to find a job that is able to sustain them, although this is no guarantee.
+Those who are looking for work in Barcelona should try their best to find a position before their arrival, but those who arrive without a contract are sometimes able to fall back on jobs such as teaching English or working in one of the city's many call centres.

 Being able to speak Spanish or Catalan will give expat applicants an extra advantage since, while the city is accustomed to English-speaking tourists, these are the primary languages in which business is conducted.
 Expats who are able to speak a third language, such as German, will be at even more of an advantage since there is a fairly large foreign investment presence in the country.